tianyizhou/tianyizhou.github.io/_pages/about.md

 * 2023/09: Two papers ([multi-modality model distillation for task adaptation](https://arxiv.org/pdf/2310.04550.pdf), [clustered additive modeling for structured federated learning](https://openreview.net/pdf?id=2XT3UpOv48)) have been accepted by [NeurIPS 2023](https://neurips.cc/).
 * 2023/07: Two papers ([model-adaptive data augmentation curriculum](https://arxiv.org/pdf/2309.04747.pdf), [subclass balancing for long-tail recognition](https://arxiv.org/pdf/2306.15925.pdf))  have been accepted by [ICCV 2023](https://iccv2023.thecvf.com/).
 * 2023/06: How to efficiently optimize the textual instructions applied to API black-box LLMs (e.g., ChatGPT) for solving downstream tasks?
 Please check our recent work [InstructZero](https://lichang-chen.github.io/InstructZero/), [paper](http://arxiv.org/abs/2306.03082) and [code](https://github.com/Lichang-Chen/InstructZero) have been released.
-* 2023/06: Invited talk at Purdue Statistics on "Structured Decentralized Learning".
-* 2023/06: Two papers ([Meta-Vote Pruning](https://arxiv.org/pdf/2301.11560.pdf) and [Eigensubspace of Temporal-Difference Dynamics](https://arxiv.org/pdf/2306.16750.pdf)) have been accepted by [ECML/PKDD 2023](https://2023.ecmlpkdd.org/).
-* 2023/05: I will teach CMSC-421 on "Introduction to Artificial Intelligence" in Fall 2023.
-* 2023/04: Three papers ([training dynamics of continual learning](ttps://arxiv.org/pdf/2304.04158.pdf), [continual RL via sparse prompting](https://arxiv.org/pdf/2305.18444.pdf), [structured cooperative learning](https://github.com/ShuangtongLi/SCooL/blob/main/paper/SCooL_ICML2023.pdf)) have been accepted by [ICML 2023](https://icml.cc/).
-See you at Hawaii in July!
-* 2023/04: One paper about personalization in federated recommendation system has been accepted by [IJCAI 2023](https://ijcai-23.org/).
-* 2022/12: I will teach CMSC-828A on "Fantastic Machine Learning Paradigms and Where to use Them" in Spring 2023.
-* 2022/12: I will serve as an SPC (meta-reviewer) for [IJCAI 2023](https://ijcai-23.org/).
-* 2022/11: One [XAI](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence) paper on extracting local reasoning chains for subtasks from neural networks such as ResNet and ViT has been accepted by [TMLR](https://www.jmlr.org/tmlr/).
-* 2022/10: One paper ([adversarial attacks to Question-Answer models](https://arxiv.org/pdf/2210.15221.pdf)) has been accepted by [EMNLP 2022](https://2022.emnlp.org/).
-* 2022/09: Three papers ([adversarial augmentation for continual learning](https://openreview.net/pdf?id=XEoih0EwCwL), [adversarial augmentation for representation learning](https://arxiv.org/pdf/2211.00824.pdf), [federated learning from pre-trained models](https://arxiv.org/pdf/2209.10083.pdf)) have been accepted by [NeurIPS 2022](https://neurips.cc/).

 Research Topics